 • Snarky Puppy — A Grammy-winning collective known for high-energy performances and blending jazz with funk and world music.

-Today’s jazz scene mixes classic influence with modern creativity—expect anything from traditional quartets to experimental sounds.
+Today’s jazz scene mixes classic influence with modern creativity, so expect anything from traditional quartets to experimental sounds.

 Show length: